 Increased Strength

-Polyurethane fiberglass pultrusions have been extensively tested against traditional resins in terms of tensile, compression, and flexural strength.
+Polyurethane fiberglass pultrusions have been extensively tested against traditional resins with respect to tensile, compressive, and flexural strength.
 In terms of compression strength, PU performed on par with other resin types.

-However, PU showed marked advantages in terms of tensile and flexural strength, especially when measured against stresses applied in the important 90 degree direction.
+However, PU showed marked advantages in tensile and flexural strength, particularly when measured under stresses applied in the important 90-degree direction.

-Unsaturated polyesters performed even more poorly, at 30.8 MPa of stress.
+Unsaturated polyesters performed even more poorly, with a stress of 30.8 MPa.
 The flexural strength of PU showed similar advantages.

-Polyurethane also demonstrated an impressive improvement over other resins in terms of its apparent shear strength.
+Polyurethane also demonstrated a marked improvement over other resins in apparent shear strength.

-Shear strength measures pultrusion's ability to resist delaminating forces, whether as the result of drilling, nailing, or blunt impact.
+Shear strength quantifies pultrusion's ability to resist delamination forces, whether from drilling, nailing, or blunt impact.

-Delamination negatively impacts the load carrying capacity of a composite, which is why shear strength is so important to long-term performance.
+Delamination reduces the load-carrying capacity of a composite, which is why shear strength is critical to long-term performance.

 Excellent Strength-to-Weight Ratio

-Polyurethane's well-documented strength advantages stem from a number of combined properties, including its fiber coupling efficiency and reduced incidence of resin phase defects.
+Polyurethane's well-documented strength advantages stem from several combined properties, including its fiber coupling efficiency and reduced incidence of resin-phase defects.

 Because PU pultrusions are so much stronger, manufacturers can safely reduce wall thickness — and hence composite weight.
 This puts PU well ahead of other resins in terms of strength-to-weight ratio.